Young black bear spotted on Spokane's South Hill has been in tree for several days

-SPOKANE, Wash. — A young black bear is located up in a tree on Spokane's South Hill.
+SPOKANE, Wash. — A young black bear spotted in a tree on Spokane's South Hill on Friday has been there for several days, according to a spokesperson for the Washington Department of Fish and Wildlife (WDFW).

-Staci Lehman, a spokesperson for the Washington Department of Fish and Wildlife (WDFW), confirmed to KREM 2 on Friday that the bear is roughly 60-80 feet up in the tree and that WDFW is not worried that the bear is a safety issue at this time.
-The tree is located near 30th Avenue and Arthur Street.
+Staci Lehman with WDFW confirmed to KREM 2 on Friday that the bear is roughly 60-80 feet up in the tree located near 30th Avenue and Arthur Street.
+WDFW is not worried that the bear is a safety issue at this time, she said.

 Lehman explained that the bear has not yet come down from the tree and she thinks that it possibly is due to the heat.
 Additionally, the department does not think that they can safely dart the bear at the distance he is at but they are closely monitoring the situation.
 They also mentioned that darting him in this heat would be bad for his health as well.